Continuity of discrete homomorphisms of diffeomorphism groups

 \begin{subsection}{Examples}

-In the case where $dim(M)= dim(N)$, there are two fundamental ways of constructing examples of homomorphisms of the diffeomorphism groups, one is embedding copies of $M$ into $N$ and acting in these copies in the trivial way (topologically diagonal) and the second are homomorphisms that come from coverings.
-The main theorem of this section shows that if $\Phi$ is continuous, all the possible homomorphisms are combinations of these two examples.
-Let's discuss first these two examples.
+When $\dim(M)= \dim(N)$, there are two fundamental ways of constructing examples of homomorphisms of the type $\Phi: \Dc(M) \to \Dc(N)$.
+The first one is to embed a finite number of copies of $M$ into $N$ and to act in such copies in the obvious way (topologically diagonal).
+The second one consist of homomorphisms coming from lifting diffeomorphisms of $M$ to a covering $N$.
+The main theorem of this section shows that if $\Phi$ is continuous, all possible homomorphisms are combinations of these two examples.
+We will discuss these two fundamental examples in more detail:

 \end{subsection}